Cray-HPE/docs-csm/install/redeploy_pit_node.md

         pit# ssh ncn-m002 'ip a show vlan007 | grep inet'
         ```

-        _Expected output (values may differ)_:
+        _Expected output will look similar to the following (exact values may differ)_:

-        ```
+        ```text
         inet 10.102.11.13/24 brd 10.102.11.255 scope global vlan007
         inet6 fe80::1602:ecff:fed9:7820/64 scope link
         ```

-    2. Log in from another external machine to verify SSH is up and running for this session.
+    1. Log in from another external machine to verify SSH is up and running for this session.

         ```bash
         external# ssh root@10.102.11.13